 7. Lemon Tree – selection of lemon varieties that flower all year round will keep your local bee population and household well-fed.
 Lemon trees can be grown in pots or as shrubs in the garden, and the delicate white flowers look great and attract foraging bees.

 8. Wild Geranium – Geranium’s most interesting health benefits may include its ability to lower stress levels, reduce inflammation, strengthen the immune system, ease digestion, and improve kidney, skin, and hair health.
 It has potent antiseptic, antibacterial, and anti-fungal properties, which help heal wounds faster.

 9. Clover – another super plant that bees are crazy about.
 Clover fixes nitrogen that feeds grasses and reduces the need for artificial fertilizers.
 Since clover helps maintain soil moisture and suppresses certain other weeds, clover lawns require less water and herbicide: all good news for the environment.

 10. Black Eyed Susan – has been found to have immuno-stimulant activity similar to Echinacea (also bee favourite).
 Black-eyed Susans have diuretic properties.
 The stem is an effective treatment for those suffering from high blood pressure, and the entire plant treats ulcers and bodily swelling.

+Welcome honey bees to your garden, terrace, or rooftop with this diverse mix of wildflowers.
 Planting a bee-friendly garden is a wonderfully rewarding experience; the bees and environment will love you, and your garden will be a visual array of colours and tastes.